Biological and Biomedical Sciences

 - Biotechnology is selected by the Engineering Librarian.

-- Ecology is also selected by the Forestry & Environmental Studies Librarian.
+- Ecology is also selected by the Librarian for Environmental Studies.

 - Government Documents selects in some areas of interest including fisheries.